michael2012z/BitBible/markdown/KJV/files/Ps.md

 4. As arrows are in the hand of a mighty man; so are children of the youth.

-5. Happy is the man that hath his quiver full of them: they shall not be ashamed, but they shall speak with the enemies in the gate.his…: Heb. filled his quiver with themspeak…: or, subdue, or, destroy
+5. Happy is the man that hath his quiver full of them: they shall not be ashamed, but they shall speak with the enemies in the gate.

 ## Psalms 128